Long Live Women: Why Your Heart Health Can’t Wait

 Too often, they’re chalked up to anxiety, stress, or something less serious.
 And when that happens, care gets delayed.
 Sometimes, the consequences are serious.

 Certain life stages can also increase your risk without warning.
-Conditions like gestational hypertension or preeclampsia during pregnancy can raise your chances of developing heart disease later on.
+Conditions like gestational hypertension, preeclampsia during pregnancy, or even low birth weight babies can raise your chances of developing heart disease later on.

 Heart disease isn’t just hard on your health.
 It can also take a serious financial toll.
 The average annual cost to manage cardiovascular disease is more than $9,000 per person.